 Anyone who hasn’t yet applied to university or hasn’t received any offers by 30 June will automatically be eligible to apply through Clearing.
 Students who change their mind about which university to go to, or which course or subject area to study can also go through Clearing to find a different place.

 Anyone who’s waiting to receive their results on 16 August 2018, can enter Clearing on results day.
 Students taking BTEC or other qualifications that release results during July and before 16 August can enter Clearing as their results become available.

 Clearing starts on Wednesday 5 July 2018 when UCAS publishes the list of vacancies and University Clearing hotlines open.
 Some university hotlines open earlier, including Portsmouth’s, so students can find information about available courses before Clearing starts.
 However universities can’t offer places until Clearing officially begins on 5 July.

-Not all universities and not all courses are available in Clearing, so it’s worth checking what is available before results are known.
+Not all universities and not all courses are available in Clearing, so it’s worth checking what is available before your child calls their chosen university.

 How does Clearing work?

 Students can find out if they’re eligible for Clearing by logging into their UCAS Track record.
 They will also receive an email from their Firm and Insurance universities confirming if they’ve been successful in obtaining a place.
 If your child missed the grades they needed for both their Firm and Insurance offers, their Clearing Number will appear in Track automatically.
 The Clearing Number is the code they use to secure any future course offer they want to accept.

 As soon as they have their Clearing Number and their list of university and course choices, they can start calling up university hotlines.
 If they’re asked to apply to a course and want to take up the place, they need to add the course as their Clearing choice in track.
 They can only enter one choice.